-- "Bioinformatics is conceptualizing biology in terms of macromolecules and then applying "informatics" niques (derived from disciplines such as applied mathematics science, and statistics) to understand a hided biology information associated with these puter and a large Luscombe NM, et al. Methods is Computer and 1:40:346.
+- "Computer based management and analysis of biological and biomedical data with useful applications in many disciplines, particularly genomics, proteomics, metabolomics, and related fields."
+(BIMM-143) - "Bioinformatics is conceptualizing biology in terms of macromolecules and then applying "informatics" techniques (derived from disciplines such as applied maths, computer science, and statistics) to understand and organize the information associated with these molecules, on a large-scale."

+(Luscombe et al. 2001)